andrew-young/tqsort/README.md

 | tqsort   | 0.313 |0.172 |
 | quadsort | 0.313 |0.203 |

-*Sortedness- array is sorted than each element has a percent chance of being changed to a random value.
-Sortedness 0% is 100% random. pdfsort_branchless used for integers.
+Sortedness - array is sorted than each element has a percent chance of being changed to a random value.
+Sortedness 0% is 100% random.
+pdfsort_branchless used for integers.
 Quadsort - I ported to c++. used the branchless version of head_merge_branchless.